burz/gobot/README.md

 captured and removed from the board.

 After I had submitted the project, I set out to up the learning algorithm by saving the boards to files rather than running through the games each time.
-Furthermore, I reverted back to the [original paper's algorithm](http://erikvanderwerf.tengen.nl/pubdown/learning_to_score_extended.pdf) that I had based my project upon.
+Furthermore, I reverted back to the [original paper's algorithm](http://erikvanderwerf.tengen.nl/pubdown/learning_to_score_extended.pdf) that I had based my project upon, and implemented my proposed bootstrapping method to generate good labels for thousands of games (I was using datasets of 20,000+ games for my finalProject version of the algorithm).

 ### Current results

-At the time, I was getting bad results, I had found that for many of the games in my dataset, the reported score in the `.sgf` was incorrect.
+At the time, I was getting bad results, while using the bootstrap I had found that for many of the games in my dataset, the reported score in the `.sgf` was incorrect.
 Usually it was off by 1 or 2 points from what the actual board should have been scored in that state.

 After further reasearch I discovered that most of these records assumed end game moves of varying complexity would be played out, but the `.sgf`'s did not reflect these intuitions.